 I am a member of the artificial intelligence research group at UNH.

-Safe Policy Improvement by Minimizing Robust Baseline Regret, Marek Petrik, Yinlam Chow, Mohammad Ghavamzadeh, To appear in Conference on Neural Information Processing Systems (NIPS), 2016.
+Safe Policy Improvement by Minimizing Robust Baseline Regret, Marek Petrik, Yinlam Chow, Mohammad Ghavamzadeh, Conference on Neural Information Processing Systems (NIPS), 2016.

 Interpretable Policies for Dynamic Product Recommendations Marek Petrik, Ronny Luss, Uncertainty in Artificial Intelligence (UAI), 2016.